-When you select a service, you can examine the corresponding metrics to identify potential hot spots, and then drill down to the Traces browser.
+When you click on a service’s Details, you can examine a dashboard of metrics to identify potential hot spots, and then drill down to the Traces browser.

 On the dashboard for a particular service, you can:

 - Use the Jump To pulldown to select a dashboard section:

 - Select Overview to examine the RED metrics that are derived from all of the spans for the service.
 These metrics reflect the health of the service.

 - Filter the metrics based on the cluster, shard, or source.